DevKilo1/FivePD-DrugTestKit-FivePD/README.md

+﻿This plugin may be buggy, I made it years ago.

-﻿Installation: Drag and stop the provided DLL into your `fivepd/plugins` folder!
+Installation: Drag and stop the provided DLL into your `fivepd/plugins` folder!

 How to use: The default keybind is "H".
 Open your trunk and press it!